MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! warning Not handling non-'orderly' ownership transfers of 'local' execution mode Components is a frequent source of bugs
     When a player runtime abruptly shuts down, there will not be any OnGrabEnd, OnAttachEnd, or OnPlayerExitWorld events delivered to the Components running in that runtime prior to the ownership transfer occurring.
 Unless the script has been written to have 'failsafe' behavior to return the intrinsic state of the Entity to a known default state when it is restarted in the server runtime, that Entity can become unusable due to having an inconsistent scripting state relative to its actual intrinsic state.

-## Networking and Events

-Communication between Components is accomplished via a message passing protocol using one of three kinds of Events:
-- LocalEvents
-  - sent between Components executing in the same runtime
-- NetworkEvents
-  - sent between Components executing in the same or different runtimes
-- CodeBlockEvents.
-  - sent between Components and codeblock scripts in the same or different runtimes

-These event types can be dispatched and listened for in two different ways:
-- Point to Point
-  - the event is sent from one sender to a specific receiver Entity
-- Broadcast
-  - the event is sent from one sender to any receiver Component that has subscribed to the event

-### LocalEvents
-Local events are effectively synchronous function calls between Components executing in the same runtime.
-As such, they can deliver any `object` payload, as there is no marshalling to a network format that might have trouble serializing certain data structures.

-!!! warning LocalEvents cannot be sent to remote runtimes
-    If a LocalEvent is sent to an Entity with a Component executing in a different runtime, the LocalEvent will be silently undelivered.

-!!! warning LocalEvents truly are synchronous
-    When you send a LocalEvent, the receiving Component will execute its event listener code _immediately_ before the sendEvent call returns.
-Be careful for recursive communication between Components via event callback handlers.
-Be aware that sending LocalEvents in `preStart()` is not advised because not all other Components may have run their `preStart()` yet and set up their listeners.
-Thus, do not send events until `start()` at the earliest.

-### NetworkEvents
-Network events can send structures and arrays that are made up of primitive types (number, boolean, string, bigint) and a subset of object types defined in the API (Vec3, Entity, Quaternion, Color, Player).
-Other object types (such as Asset or user defined objects) cannot be sent via NetworkEvents.

-Network events can be sent to Components executing in any runtime, both the same runtime as the sender and remote runtimes.
-Network events are first marshaled to a wire format and then delivered, at the earliest, in the next frame to the receiver.
-The upper bound on delivery time is undefined, but for remote recipients is typically many tens of milliseconds, or several frames.

-#### Targeted Network Event Delivery
-It is possible, when sending network events, to _restrict_ the runtimes that will receive the event.
-This can be useful to limit unnecessary network traffic if you know that only one or a few other runtimes need to receive the event.

-### CodeBlockEvents
-CodeBlock Events have limited payload capabilities, but are capable of being sent to Components executing in any runtime, and to codeblock scripts.
-You cannot send structures in CodeBlockEvents, but you can send scalars or arrays of number, string, boolean, Vec3, Color, Entity, Quaternion, Player, and Asset types.

-!!! info CodeBlockEvents are the only way for typescript and codeblock scripts to communicate
-    As legacy codeblock scripts are unable to use either LocalEvents or NetworkEvents, the only method for typescript and codeblock scripts to communicate with one another is via CodeBlockEvents.

-!!! danger Do not send Assets to scripts that are set to 'local' execution mode
-    Only ever send Asset data between scripts that are both using 'default' execution mode, meaning they are always guaranteed to be executing in the server runtime.
-If you do try to send an Asset from a script executing in the server runtime to one executing in a player device runtime, the server script execution will be silently killed at the point where you try to send the event.

-!!! danger Typescript CodeBlockEvent subscription to Entities with attached Codeblock scripts can block events
-    If you have a CodeBlock script attached to an Entity and that is listening to that Entity for a CodeBlockEvent, and you also have a typescript script attached elsewhere but that is also listening to that same Entity for the same CodeBlockEvent, neither script will receive the event.

-### Point to Point delivery
-All three types of events can do point to point delivery, which is done by connecting a Component to an Entity for a specific event type, and attaching a callback function.
-When a Component sends an event, it must both specify the target Entity as well as the event type and its payload.

-### Broadcast delivery
-Local and Network Events can also do broadcast delivery.
-Here, the Component simply registers with the runtime that it wants to receive a specific type of event, and attaches a callback function.
-When a Component wants to broadcast an event, it only needs to specify the event type and its payload.

-!!! info CodeblockEvents have legacy broadcast behaviors
-    There is no way to create user generated CodeBlockEvents that are broadcast, nor in there a way to register for a broadcast CodeBlockEvent.
-However, a number of the built in system CodeBlockEvents do act as though they are broadcast to every Component that listens for that event on its attached Entity.

 # Collision Detection